stuartherbert/putting-ansible-to-work/key-concepts.md

 To get the most out of Ansible, and out of this book, there are a few terms that you need to become familiar with.

 Don't worry if they don't mean much to you first time around.
-I've put them at the front of the book so that you can easily refer back to them, and I'll repeat them when they crop up later on in the book.
-By the end of the book, you should be able to come back to this chapter and find that each term makes a lot more sense :)
+I've put them at the front of this book so that you can easily refer back to them, and I'll repeat them when they crop up later on.
+By the end of this book, you should be able to come back to this chapter and find that each term makes a lot more sense :)

 ## How Does Ansible Work?